NilujePerchut/kicad_scripts/teardrops/README.md

 ## Note 2:
 It is still possible to use the old form of this script (non action plugin).
 The td.py script remains fully functional for independant use.

+## Note 3:
+Newly inserted vias are not visible immediadly due to a bug in Kicad/pcbnew refresh system.
+The following sequence is recommended after teardrop insertion:
+1. Save the pcb design
+2. Quit pcbnew
+3. Reopen the design in pcbnew